67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 You’ll want to measure and analyze the results of any marketing initiative, whether you’re using a demand gen. approach or an account-based marketing strategy.
 Evaluating your metrics allows you to not only see how your campaign performed but also gives you an opportunity to optimize your marketing efforts over time.

-Account-based marketing is often measured by two types of metric groups: customer acquisition and expansion revenue.
+Teams often measure account-based marketing using two types of metric groups: customer acquisition and expansion revenue.
 Customer acquisition metrics may include pipeline growth, sales velocity, and new customer revenue.
 Expansion revenue metrics will refer to upsells, cross-sells, retention rate, and customer lifetime value.

-On the other hand, demand gen. is typically measured by three types of metric groups:
+On the other hand, teams typically measure demand gen. using three types of metric groups:

 Engagement metrics may include click-through rates (CTR), unsubscribe rates, and read rates.
 Performance metrics may include the number of qualified leads and sales cycle length.
 ROI numbers often involve conversion rate, total revenue generated, and even the customer acquisition cost.